unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 ```
 From the command line, you have to configure the classpath with your application classes and dependencies, and with the Restlet Framework dependencies.

-You'll find the description of the used options in the paragraphs below.
+You will find the description of the different options used in the paragraphs below.

 An easier way to configure your classpath is to let Maven manage the dependencies.

 ## Install with Maven

-For using the Introspector tool from Maven, you should add the following elements to your `pom.xml` or in a new one.
+In order to use the Introspector tool from Maven, you need to add the following elements to your `pom.xml` or in a new one.

 <!-- TODO or download [this one](images/pom.xml) -->